Our Approach

 Physical Education II and Drivers Education (8222) The Driver Education course is designed to prepare students for the written test for a New Jersey Driver’s License.
 The Physical Education builds on the skills and knowledge from the freshman Physical Education course to promote both physical and mental well-being through a program of fitness and conditioning, games, sports, tumbling, and weight-training.

-Physical Education and Weight Training.
-(8232) Students taking this course will develop greater levels of flexibility and strength.
+Circuit Training & Physical Fitness (8232) Students taking this course will develop greater levels of flexibility and strength.
 They will learn correct weightlifting techniques in relation to human muscular anatomy.
 Students will also explore the effects of steroids and other drugs on the body.
 Finally, they will develop a personal running program to meet their own personal needs and abilities.